Molcas/OpenMolcas/doc/source/users.guide/programs/rasscf.rst

 ............

 In addition to the normal :program:`RASSCF` dependencies, the Stochastic-CASSCF requires that the :program:`NECI` program is installed externally
-(the :program:`NECI` program can also be embedded into OpenMolcas.
+(the :program:`NECI` program can also be embedded into |openmolcas|.
 This form of installation is however not fully developed and not suggested).
 For the :program:`NECI` program a parallel installation (using MPI) is assumed as well as the use of hdf5 libraries to store and process the walker population.
 Using the FCIQMC algorithm the user will produce one- and two-body density matrix files (:file:`ONERDM`, :file:`TwoRDM_XXXX`), that are required for the subsequent orbital optimization step.